CIRCULATION AND INTERLIBRARY LOAN POLICY

 - ILL is a privilege, not a right.
 The Library will make every reasonable effort to borrow items for BPL patrons.

-- Only patrons in “good standing” may participate in this program.
+- Only patrons who have no upaid fines or fees may participate in this program.

 - Failure to return ILL items on time will result in a suspension of ILL privileges.